datadayrepos/dataday-icons/README.md

     - All names are CamelCase
     - All names end with 'Icon'

+### Adding Icons
+Add file as svg in the svg folder.
+Keep the naming pattern, descriptive, informative, and ends with "Icon"

 ### Tooling helpers
 There are several dev tools here.